 The main problem with the handstand press is that you need to be able to press at least a portion of your bodyweight in a pike press to use it progressively, and then because your body most likely weighs more than you can press it is very difficult to scale and incrementally progress the handstand press.
 In addition free standing handstand presses require development of unusual balance skill.
 Then when you get to a full handstand press how do you add load?
 Again it is a challenge.

 Finally, there is no normal activity wherein you stand on your hands to accomplish some task, whereas there are many occasions when one must lift something overhead while standing on your feet.
-Therefore I think most people should forget about doing handstand presses and do the barbell press instead.
+Therefore I think most people should forget about doing handstand presses and do the press with the X3 Bar or barbell instead.

 1. Fimland, M. (2013).
 Effects of Body Position and Loading Modality on Muscle Activity and Strength in Shoulder Presses.
 Journal of Strength and Conditioning Research, 27(7), 1824–1831-1824&ndash-ndash;1831-1824–1831.

 Nov 07, 19 03:21 PM

 Benefits of milk for gaining strength and health.